About Dr. Godot

 I use an integrative approach to accomplish that goal, drawing on cognitive-behavioral, solution-focused, narrative, existential, humanistic, psychoanalytic, and transpersonal strategies to assist my patients in upgrading their style of living.
 I aim for a balance between rapid symptom relief and lasting, broad-spectrum improvement in quality of life.

-In addition to providing individual and group psychotherapy at Psychological Services & Holistic Health in Downtown Los Angeles, I also work with patients on an intensive outpatient unit several days per week, and teach a number of undergraduate psychology courses on topics such as Motivation & Emotion, Human Development, and Counseling Skills.
+In addition to providing individual and group therapy in Los Angeles, I also work with patients on an intensive outpatient unit several days per week, and teach a number of undergraduate psychology courses on topics such as Motivation & Emotion, Human Development, and Counseling Skills.

 Therefore, I have a limited number of times available each week to see patients in private practice and so tend to accept only patients who are highly motivated to achieve personal growth and change.
 Nevertheless, I strive to ensure that no one is turned away for strictly financial reasons, and so offer a sliding fee scale to accommodate patients’ income as needed.

 To schedule an appointment, call (323) 942-9668, or email email@example.com.